cgabriel5/nodecliac/README.md

 - Settings begin with an at-sign (`@`) followed by the setting name.
 - Setting values are assigned with `=` followed by the setting value.
 - Any amount of whitespace before and after `=` is fine, but keep things tidy.
-- No amount of indentation can precede a setting declaration.
+- Whitespace indentation can precede a setting declaration.
 - **Note**: Settings can be declared _anywhere_ within your `.acmap` file.
   - However, it's best if declared at the start of file to quickly spot them.